aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_master_key.rst

     .. group-tab:: Python

-        Encrypt is already using the ``master_key_provider``, so it automatically picks up the change to use multiple Master Keys / CMKs.
+        Encrypt is already using the ``KMSMasterKeyProvider``, so it automatically picks up the change to use multiple Master Keys / CMKs.

 Recall that your Master Key Provider is configured with the us-west-2 CMK first, and the us-east-2 CMK second.
-Now what will happen on ``encrypt`` is that the SDK will call ``GenerateDataKey`` on the us-west-2 CMK, and receive a new data key from KMS in response.
-The SDK will call ``Encrypt`` on that data key in us-east-2, producing a new encrypted copy of the same plaintext data key.
+Now what will happen on ``encrypt`` is that the Encryption SDK will call ``kms:GenerateDataKey`` on the us-west-2 CMK, and receive a new data key from KMS in response.
+The Encryption SDK will call ``kms:Encrypt`` on that data key in us-east-2, producing a new encrypted copy of the same plaintext data key.
 Your message will be encrypted with that plaintext data key, producing your message ciphertext.
-Then both the us-west-2 encrypted data key and the us-east-2 encrypted data key will be written alongside that ciphertext in the envelope-encrypted SDK message format.
+Then both the us-west-2 encrypted data key and the us-east-2 encrypted data key will be written alongside that ciphertext in the envelope-encrypted Encryption SDK message format.

 Now that message can be stored or transmitted wherever it needs to go securely, and access to either the us-west-2 key or the us-east-2 key is sufficient to access the plaintext.